MartinEmbon/cadastro-clientes-delivery-mf/README.md

+## DELIVERY SERVICE CUSTOMER REGISTRATION
-# DELIVERY SERVICE CLIENT REGISTRATOIN FOR RESTAURANTE MARTIN FIERRO.
+## CLIENT: RESTAURANTE MARTIN FIERRO.
 SÃO PAULO, BR.

 The platform has several functionalities and details that are in the description below.